HoferAnton/leistungsnachweis-teammaze/README.md

         <code>Compare(Labyrinth) bool</code>
         <ul>
             <li>
-                Compares this to another Labyrinth.</br>
+                Compares this to another Labyrinth.<br>
-                Returns true if both have a equal amount of locations,</br>
+                Returns true if both have a equal amount of locations,<br>
                 all locations are equal and all connections are equal.
             </li>
         </ul>